mariomeissner/obsidian-vault/Blog/Drafts/The best way to write mutations in React.md

 Mutations are a messy subject.
 Of course we can just use `fetch` or `axios`  on an POST API endpoint, but when do you update the UI?
-Immediately, or after the
+Immediately, or after the status reply comes back?
+Ideally, I'd like the former (optimistically assume success), but then you have to manually roll back the changes if you end up receiving an error status.

+I've come to love Tanstack Query (formerly React Query) for it makes